cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 #### RocksDB state backend for larger state

-By default flink jobs use the Heap state backend to store key-value states.
+By default Flink jobs use the Heap state backend to store key-value states.
 This means all data will be stored in deserialized form on the java heap.
 If memory permits this is very efficient but in many cases the state won't fit in main memory and we need to spill to disk.

 The RocksDB statebackend stores key-value states in embedded RocksDB instances, seamlessly spilling from memory to disk when necessary.
 In contrast with the Heap statebackend, RocksDB doesn't use the java heap but keeps data in native memory.
 This is important when configuring the memory settings for our taskmanagers:

 `TaskManager container size = TaskManager heap size + Containerized heap cutoff`

 The default value for `containerized.heap-cutoff-ratio` is 0.25 which means that only 25% of the container memory is allocated for non-heap usage.
-While for regular flink apps this is plenty, once we enable rocks db we have to increase this ratio to 0.5 - 0.9 depending on our total container size (and heap usage) to give enough memory for RocksDB.
+While for regular Flink apps this is plenty, once we enable rocks db we have to increase this ratio to 0.5 - 0.9 depending on our total container size (and heap usage) to give enough memory for RocksDB.

-To enable RocksDB we should set the following flink config parameters:
+To enable RocksDB we should set the following Flink config parameters:
 ```
 state.backend = ROCKSDB
 containerized.heap-cutoff-ratio = 0.5 - 0.9